aurielfournier/CV/Auriel_Fournier_CV.md

 ## Completed

-2022-2023 - Illinois Department of Natural Resources *Illinois Waterfowl Investigations FY23* 560k
+2022-2023 - Illinois Department of Natural Resources **PI** Illinois Waterfowl Investigations FY23 560k

-2022-2023 Illinois Dept Natural Resources *Ecology of non-breeding waterfowl in the Wabash River region* 100k
+2022-2023 Illinois Dept Natural Resources **Co-PI** Ecology of non-breeding waterfowl in the Wabash River region 100k

 2019-2023 The Nature Conservancy, **PI**, Monitoring of Key Attributes and Indicators of Waterbirds at The Nature Conservancy's Emiquon Preserve 167k

 2019-2022 USFWS, **PI**, True Metabolizable Energy of Targeted and Unfavorable Seed Species in Waterfowl Management 59k

 2020-2022 USFWS, **PI**, Energy value of common invasive plant species in managed wetlands on National Wildlife Refuges in the Southeast to waterfowl and potential dispersal of propagules through ingestion and gut passage 47k
 2021-2022 Sea duck Joint Venture/USFWS, **Co-PI**, Monitoring of Non-Breeding Sea Ducks on the Great Lakes 44k

 2018-2021 US Dept of Agriculture, **PI**, Condition of Natural Resources Conservation Service Wetland Easements in Illinois 120k